Menimm/hubclock/README.md

 sudo systemctl start hubclock-frontend.service
 ```

 Services run under the invoking user by default; adjust the systemd unit files in `deploy/` if you prefer a dedicated account.
-Frontend listens on port 5173, backend on 8000.
+Frontend listens on the `VITE_DEV_PORT` value (default 5173) and the backend on `UVICORN_PORT` (default 8000).
 Remember to configure MySQL credentials in `backend/.env` and run `curl -X POST http://127.0.0.1:8000/db/init` once after provisioning.